-CUNY is pretty selective—the university’s acceptance rate is 41%.
+CUNY is pretty selective—the university's acceptance rate is about 51%.
 Macaulay itself is also competitive, offering just 520 seats to incoming students across all eight campuses each year.
-To apply to Macaulay, prospective students must submit a high school transcript, SAT/ACT scores, two letters of recommendation, and two maximum 500 word essay responses.
+To apply to Macaulay, prospective students must submit a high school transcript, resume, two letters of recommendation, and two maximum 500 word essay responses.

 While Macaulay scholars will spend most of their time studying at their home campus, they will have the opportunity to attend lectures, seminars, and even take courses at the other CUNY campuses in New York City.
 In fact, Macaulay makes learning about New York City a key feature of its honors education.
 To that end, Macaulay students receive free admission to hundreds of the city's cultural institutions, and participate in required honors seminars that use New York City as a teaching tool.